Champitoad/coq-actema/README.md

     ```
     make cleanall
     dune build
-    make; make clean; make
+    make
     ```

 ## Update API

-When updating the API in `src/logic.atd`, one needs to export it to `actema-desktop`:
+When updating the API in `actema-desktop/prover/libs/api`, one needs to import it to `src`:

 ```
-make update-api
+make api
 ```